Flow-Scanner/lightning-flow-scanner-cli/README.md

 ## Contribution Guidelines

-* **Lightning Flow Scanner CLI** is a fortified fork of [lightning-flow-scanner-sfdx](https://github.com/Flow-Scanner/lightning-flow-scanner-sfdx), previously unpublished to eliminate a RCE vulnerability.
-Prioritizing security and maintainability, we've removed custom rules for a safer, more reliable tool.
+**Lightning Flow Scanner CLI** is a fortified fork of [lightning-flow-scanner-sfdx](https://github.com/Flow-Scanner/lightning-flow-scanner-sfdx), previously unpublished to eliminate a RCE vulnerability.
+Prioritizing security, we've removed custom rules for a safer tool.
 If you'd like to help us enhance it, please consider having a look at the [Contributing Guidelines](https://github.com/Flow-Scanner/lightning-flow-scanner-core/blob/main/CONTRIBUTING.md).